SparkBeyond/agentune/docs/features.md

 Note that `acompute_with_defaults` returns `T` and not `T | None`.

-Each component needs to decide whether to support missing values and/or non-finite float values.
+Each component needs to decide whether (and how) to support missing values and/or non-finite float values, and call `substitute_defaults` if needed.

-The enriched data passed around is (normally) the output of `compute_safe`, with missing and non-finite values, because substituting the defaults is very cheap and can be done whenever it's needed.
-High-level user APIs such as EnrichRunner may, in the future, add support for returning the output with defaults, or both sets of outputs.
+The enriched data returned by EnrichRunner and passed around is normally the output of `compute_safe`, with missing and non-finite values, because  substituting the defaults is very cheap and can be done on demand.

 ### FeatureGenerator and default values

-When a `FeatureGenerator` generates a feature, it returns a wrapper class `GeneratedFeature`, which contains an attribute `has_good_defaults: bool`.
+When a `FeatureGenerator` generates a feature it returns a wrapper class `GeneratedFeature` which contains an attribute `has_good_defaults: bool`.
 If it is True, the default value attributes on the feature are not changed.

-If it is False the analysis substitutes 'default default' values, which are calculated on the feature's outputs on the analysis dataset, as follows:
+If it is False the analyzer substitutes 'default default' values, which are calculated on the feature's outputs on the analysis dataset as follows:

 1. For Bool features, False
 2. For Categorical features, CategoricalFeature.other_category
 3. For int features, the median.
 It can be a value that does not itself appear in the feature's output.
 4. For float features:
-    1. The defaults for infinity and -infinity are the max finite value +1 and the min finite value -1, respectively.
+    1. The defaults for infinity and -infinity are the max finite value + 1 and the min finite value - 1, respectively.
     2. The default for both missing values and `nan` is the median, calculated after substituting defaults for infinity and -infinity, and ignoring `nan` values.